Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 When the script successfully starts a actual download or found a gallery with a lasting problem, the singular download buttons will say ["done" or "failed"](#singular-download).
 This lets you keep track of the galleries you have downloaded, but only temporarily before you move to another page or refresh the page.
 Therefore, you should not leave or refresh a gallery list page before you have downloaded every gallery you need on a page.
 Because it is possible for you to accidentally click a gallery link and leave the page, I have imported another function from my master script that makes all galleries open in new tabs.

-If mixed content cannot be globally enabled for all page loads forever, you will need to manually enable it for each tab like on Chrome.
+If mixed content cannot be globally enabled for all page loads forever, you will need to manually enable it for each tab e.g., Chrome.
 In this case, the page may refresh after it is enabled and that will reset the download buttons and your temporary download records.
 Therefore, if you are downloading both archives and torrents, you should enable mixed content and trigger this page refresh first, by triggering an archive download on a gallery without torrent, before you actually start your organised download process.

 By the way, it is not possible to keep permanent download records, because this would not be safe.
 Because ratings probably apply to gallery chains like favourites, galleries that have been added to a permanent download record will not be automatically downloaded again after these galleries are updated, because the script will skip them.
 Therefore, you will miss all updated galleries.